Ride2Own is a group of public, private, nonprofit, and community change makers.

 Inclusive Pilots Shape Great Public Policy

 As e-bikes grow in popularity, there's a need for lawmakers and communities to ensure their safe, equitable, and sustainable deployment.
 The pilot program's community-centered and experimental approach facilitates thorough testing, adjustment, and evaluation in advance of widespread e-bike subsidy program implementation.
-This process will reveal possible environmental, accessibility, and safety disparities, while guiding the establishment of measures that guarantee fair and balanced outcomes for future programs.
+This process will reveal possible environmental, accessibility, and safety disparities while guiding the establishment of measures that guarantee fair and balanced outcomes for future programs.

 The PGE Drive Change Fund